sjn/introducing-se/docs.md

 <br>

-* What your goal?
+* What's your goal?
 To learn, em&shy;path&shy;ize or help them change their mind?
-* Are you open to changing your own mind?
+* Are you open to learn and change your own mind too?
 * What is it you *really* want to achieve?
 * As you proceed, expect your goals and intentions to show.
-* Share your intentions!
+* Share your intentions upfront!

 [comment]: # (||| data-background-size="50%" data-background-image="dist/media/street-epistemology-logo.png", data-background-position="100% 0%" data-background-opacity="0.2")